KevKibe/African-Whisper/DOCS/deployment.md

    - `MODEL_NAME`: Name of the fine-tuned model to use in your Hugging Face Hub repository.
    - `HUGGINGFACE_READ_TOKEN`: Your Hugging Face authentication token for read access.

-2. Modify the `docker-compose.yaml` file according to whether your finetuned model is PEFT finetuned or fully finetuned.
+2. Modify the `CMD` command in`src/deployment/Dockerfile` file according to whether your finetuned model is PEFT finetuned or fully finetuned.
     - `app.py` for fully finetuned models, `main.py` for peft-finetuned models.
-- update `Dockerfile` accordingly and `.dockerignore`.
+    - update `src/deployment/.dockerignore` accordingly.

 ### Run Application